ARMmbed/mbed-client-example-6lowpan/README.md

 ### Starting the WebUI ("Connected home" reference app)

+* Extract `Ref Apps.tar.gz`.
-* Go to the `bin` folder in the Connected-home-trial reference app that you downloaded.
+* Go to the `bin` folder in the Connected-home-trial reference app that you extracted.
 * Run the start script:
     - If you are running mDS on Linux OS, run the `runConnectedHome.sh` in a new shell.
     - If you are running mDS on Windows, run the `runConnectedHome.bat` in a new command prompt.